Conjoint-ly/trello-pivot/README.md

 ## How it works (technically speaking)

-We make use of the existing [pivottable](https://github.com/Conjoint-ly/pivottable) library, into which we load card data from the active board via `localStorage`.
-The fields contain:
+We make use of the existing [pivottable](https://github.com/Conjoint-ly/pivottable) library, into which, via `localStorage`, we load the following card data from the active board:

 * Card ID
 * Card Name